Mohammedks713/MTA-Open-Data-Challenge/Product_Requirements_Document.md

 ## Risk: What are the biggest risks/unknowns -- both in the problem and in the proposed solution
 - Users may struggle with the complexity of the tool if not intuitive.
-  - Mitigation: Ensure a simple, clean UI with a 'Help' document as needed.
+  - Mitigation: Ensure a clean UI, with a 'How-to Guide' document, if needed.
 - Inaccurate or outdated ridership data could skew the analysis.
   - Mitigation: Regularly update data inputs and ensure consistency in the source as appropriate.